MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Functions.md

 ### One Input

 Information can be passed to functions as a **parameter**.
 Parameters act as [variables](./Variables.md) inside the function.
 Parameters are specified after the function name, *inside* the parentheses.
-You can add as many parameters/inputs as you want, but they have to be seperated by a comma
+You can add as many parameters/inputs as you want, but they have to be separated by a comma

 The following example has a function that takes a variable of type `String` called `name` as a parameter.
 When the function is called, we pass alongside a string, which is used inside the function in a print statement: